 Proofpoint has several services and products that help organizations stay PCI-DSS compliant.
 With these tools, you can easily comply with information and data protection rules across a range of industries, such as PCI, HIPAA and GDPR.
 You can also protect your complex business-critical documents, such as intellectual property, legal documents and M&A agreements.
 Our information protection tools and resources apply security solutions to consumer data to protect it from threats.

-Compliance is important for business continuity, but compliance doesn’t always mean that your organization is completely secure.
+Compliance management is important for business continuity, but compliance doesn’t always mean that your organization is completely secure.
 Organizations are usually required to follow several regulations, and Proofpoint can help you find the sweet spot between compliance and security.